CBN and THC are both commonly used for sleep, anxiety, pain, and general relaxation.

 Here are some questions our customers frequently ask us about using CBN and THC together.

-Can you take THC and CBN together to sleep?
+Can you take THC and CBN together for sleep?

 Yes, you can take THC and CBN together for sleep.
 Doing this creates a more sedative, less anxious version of the regular THC high, allowing you to drift off to sleep and wake up refreshed the next morning.

-What is the best THC to CBN ratio for sleep?
+What is the best THC CBN ratio for sleep?

 For sleep, a 1:1 or 3:2 ratio of CBN to THC ensures you get the optimal blend of psychoactive and restful effects.
 You can also consider adding more CBN (a 3:1 or 4:1 ratio) if you’re not as interested in the strong head high, but still want the therapeutic effects of THC.